West Virginia

 Moving within the Same County

-If you have changed addresses since registering to vote and your new address is within the same county, you should update your voter information with your County Clerk’s office prior to the election.
-If you have not done so, you will be required to complete a change of address form at your polling place corresponding to your new address before voting.
+If the voter has changed addresses since registering to vote and the voter’s new address is within the same county, the voter should update their voter information with their County Clerk’s office prior to the election.
+If the voter has not done so, the voter will be required to complete a change of address form at their polling place corresponding to their new address before voting.
 Voters will be able to cast a challenged or provisional ballot, which will be counted if the voter is found in the county’s registration records during the canvass.

 Moving Between Counties

-If you have moved addresses and your new address is in a different county, you will need to re-register at your polling place corresponding to your new address before voting.
+If the voter has moved addresses and their new address is in a different county, the voter will need to change their registration before the voter registration deadline for that election.
 Voters who have not updated their voter registration should go to the polling place corresponding with their new address and complete a change of address form.
 It is unclear whether voters will be able to cast a challenged or provisional ballot, but the ballot will likely not be counted.

 Voting Military